ahmedwalid05/Virtual-Trucker-Rich-Presence/README.md

 * Install Inno Download Plugin - https://bit.ly/2KnepSA
 * Open `setup\InnoSetup.iss` with InnoSetup and compile it
 * Run `iscc .\setup\InnoSetupScript.iss` (Add to PATH variable env `C:\Program Files (x86)\Inno Setup 5`)
-* Installation package will be written in `setup\Output\TangoTransportTrackerRichPresenceSetup.exe`
+* Installation package will be written in `setup\Output\LaggyLogisticsRichPresence.exe`

 ### Why is there a VBScript in this project?
 We need `RunHidden.vbs` to run a packaged node.js app windowless in windows.
 So, the application is launched from that vbscript.

 ## Logging
 Log files are written in:
-* Windows: `%appdata%\TangoTransportTrackerRichPresence/`
+* Windows: `%appdata%\LaggyLogisticsRichPresence/`
-* Linux: `/var/local/TangoTransportTrackerRichPresence/`
+* Linux: `/var/local/LaggyLogisticsRichPresence/`
-* MacOS: `/home/Library/Preferences/TangoTransportTrackerRichPresence/`
+* MacOS: `/home/Library/Preferences/LaggyLogisticsRichPresence/`

 ## Startup parameters
 * --dev : enable verbose development logging and dev environment behaviour